arnodelorme/wp15/BIDScramble/README.md

 ```
 usage: scrambler [-h] bidsfolder outputfolder {stub,tsv,nii,json} ...

-The general workflow to build up a scrambled BIDS dataset is by consecutive running `scrambler` for the datatype(s)
+The general workflow to build up a scrambled BIDS dataset is by consecutively running `scrambler` for the datatype(s)
 of your choice.
 For instance, you could first run `scrambler` to create a dummy dataset with only the file structure
 and some basic files, and then run `scrambler` again to specifically add scrambled NIfTI data (see examples below).